 Students accept responsibility for paying any and all tuition and fees in connection with their enrollment and attendance at Trident even if enrolled under non-degree-seeking student-at-large, or under a 'special', provisional or matriculating (with or without conditions) status.
 If students cannot pay their tuition and fees by the due date, they can arrange with Trident to make payments under an appropriate payment plan.
-Subject to any other applicable policy, if for any reason admission to Trident or financial assistance including but not limited to military tuition assistance (TA), veteran's benefits, federal financial aid or employer reimbursement, is delayed or denied, the student will be held personally responsible for all tuition and fees due and owing and must pay the tuition and fees in full by the due date.
+Subject to any other applicable policy, if for any reason admission to Trident or financial assistance including but not limited to military tuition assistance (TA), veteran's benefits (excluding covered individuals using chapters 31 and 33), federal financial aid or employer reimbursement, is delayed or denied, the student will be held personally responsible for all tuition and fees due and owing and must pay the tuition and fees in full by the due date.